ellysh/time-tracker/README.md

 # Time Tracker 0.1v

 This is an elementary time tracking system.
 It stores statistics of your activities in CSV format.
-Than you can retrieve the statistic for each specific date.
+You can retrieve this statistic for each specific date.

 ## Requirements